Did you know rags, debris and wipes are the biggest sources of sewer overflows and backups?

 - The Wipes Crisis

-Wipes, paper towels, and other paper products get caught in sewer lift stations and in equipment at the wastewater treatment facility.
-These items can damage equipment and must be removed by hand.
+Wipes, paper towels, and other paper products do not break down like toilet paper and can get caught in sewer lift stations and in equipment at the wastewater treatment facility.
+These items can damage equipment and must be removed manually.

 - At Home Experiment: Toilet Paper vs. Wipes